• What is Copywriting?

 You don’t need to worry that applying for an internship will look odd or desperate unless you’re still in school or just graduated.
 Look: You need to get your foot in the door.

-An internship outside of school—an internship at any age—doesn’t communicate that you’re desperate, it communicates that you’re willing to put in the time to learn the ropes in whatever capacity you can.
+An internship outside of school—an internship at any age—doesn’t communicate that you’re desperate.
+It communicates that you’re willing to put in the time to learn the ropes in whatever capacity you can.

 The desire to take on an internship, especially as an adult, shows dedication and persistence.
-Those are always impressive and always in short supply among job applicants.
+Those are always impressive characteristics and always in short supply among job applicants.
 It also shows humility.
 Yes, you’re aware that the other applicants and interns are likely to be college students or recent graduates, but you know that you need to start at square one and learn everything you can just like they do.

 When you apply for an internship, don’t be afraid to lay it out for them.
-You can absolutely say something like, “I know I’m older than your usual candidates, but I want to get into this industry and I especially want to learn from your agency because I’m really impressed by the work that you do.”
+You can absolutely say something like, “I know I’m older than your usual candidates, but I want to get into this industry, and I especially want to learn from your agency because I’m impressed by the work that you do.”

 Nothing about this is going to count against you.